The Rise of Artificial Intelligence

 AI in English Teaching

-When it comes to education, its main function is to save us time—not only does it provide information in seconds, but it also generates different types of practice exercises, summarizes texts or videos, and corrects pronunciation.
+As far as education is concerned, its main function is a time-saving one—not only does it provide information in seconds, but it also generates different types of practice exercises, summarizes texts or videos, and corrects pronunciation.
 For learners, it’s an invaluable learning companion, especially for beginners who may lack the confidence to communicate fluently.
 Plus, it’s available 24/7.

 AI as a Support Tool